 If a token issuer opts to host a token sale, they are choosing to sell off a portion of their native token to raise funds.

-During a token sale the token issuer is selling their token to investors at a set price.
+During a token sale, also known as an IEO, the token issuer is selling their token to investors at a set price.

 Token issuer: A project that has created a token and is hosting a token sale.
 They are "issuing" the token.